Kvadratni/ngMultipleSticky/README.md

 > NOTE: The confine attribute will automagically assign it's parent a position: relative style in order to help with absolute positioning relative to the parent.

 Cheers.

+###Update (WIP)

+To make your sticky elements sticky one after another use:
+<div sticky ensure-Offset="true"> Will offset with previous elements heights </div>

+> NOTE: Still works bad with anchor bottom

+If you want to customize the style while the element is sticky and amount of sticky elements is more than some value use:
+<div sticky  compact-On-Count="1" compact-Class="CompactClass">I will change size (initially become smaller) when there are more then 1 elements sticky</div>

+If you want to customize the style while the element is sticky and you scrolled some particullar amount use:
+<div sticky  compact-Offset="800px" compact-Class="CompactClass">I will change size (initially become smaller) when page scrolled more then 800px </div>